Harshavardhan-BV/webserver-configs/README.md

 **Links:** [Docker Image Docs](https://sdk.collaboraonline.com/docs/installation/CODE_Docker_image.html), [Better 3rd-party Doc](https://project.dancier.net/documentation/howto/nextcloud/index.html), [Additional Fonts Forum post](https://help.nextcloud.com/t/collabora-font-issues/26126/4)

 #### [Jellyfin](https://jellyfin.org/)
-Jellyfin is a self hosted media server similar to plex (also selfhosted but not fully open-source) and could be a replacement for streaming services like netflix/spotify for content that you *own*.
+Jellyfin is a self-hosted media server similar to plex (also selfhosted but not fully open-source) and could be a replacement for streaming services like netflix/spotify for content that you *own*.
 Do note that the content that you pay for does not necessarily mean you *own* it due copyrights and terms, so use them with a media server at your own risk.
 Jellyfin also downloads metadata/images for your media and supports SyncPlay (watch together).

 **Instructions:**
 - Start the container with `sudo docker-compose up -d`